inno-devops-labs/F23-core-course-labs/lab1/app_python/README.md

-# Python Web Application
+# Python Flask Web Application

-This is a simple Python web application that displays the current time in Moscow.
-It's built using the Flask web application framework.
+This is a simple Python Flask web application that shows the current time in Moscow.

-## Features
+## Dockerized Application

-- Displays the current time in Moscow, updating every second without needing to refresh the page.
+This application has been Dockerized for easy deployment.
+Here are the instructions to build, pull, and run the Docker image

+### Building the Docker Image

+Run the following command to build the Docker image:

+    docker build -t aisenbeast/my_web_app .

+### Pulling the Docker Image

+Run the following command to pull the Docker image:

+    docker pull aisenbeast/my_web_app:latest

-## Running the Application
+### Running the Docker Image

-To run the application, simply run the Python script and visit `http://127.0.0.1:5000` in your web browser.
-You can also change the port or address of the web application by passing the *host*, *port* attributes to `app.run()`, which is in the main function.

-## Testing

-To test the application, run the script and visit the following URLs:
+After building or pulling the image, you can run it with the following command:

-- `http://127.0.0.1:5000`: Should display the current time in Moscow, updating every second.
+    docker run -p 4000:5000 aisenbeast/my_web_app:latest

+This will start the application and map port 4000 of your machine to port 5000 in the Docker container.
+You can then access the application in your web browser at `http://localhost:4000`.